[saga] Use YaST specific framework for GUI testing

 #11 Updated by okurz over 2 years ago

 I like the idea of a saga however what I think would be even better if we find a new saga instead which does not prescribe a technical solution, e.g. does not mention YCP but rather something about workflows, team compositions, new focus areas, improvement of product development workflows related to the yast team etc. If you think we only need a saga because a subticket is an epic: I don't have a problem with using epic on multiple levels, we already do that in other cases as well.
 So it could very well be something like: saga -> epic -> epic -> story

-#15 Updated by okurz almost 2 years ago
+#15 Updated by okurz about 2 years ago

 - Status changed from New to Blocked

 - Target version changed from Milestone 22 to Milestone 24

 I think currently the subtasks describe in details what is workable for the next time so tracking the saga as "blocked" by the subtasks.
 Depending on when we would have them done setting the target version accordingly.

 See for the reason of tracker change: http://mailman.suse.de/mailman/private/qa-sle/2020-October/002722.html